artefactory/redis-team-THM/blog/content/99_submission.md

 ### Searching for keywords

-Just type in a few words like `category theory` and results will be fetched in [BibTeX article](https://www.bibtex.com/e/article-entry/) format ready you to copy paste bibliography of your research paper.
+Just type a few words like `category theory` and results will be fetched in [BibTeX article](https://www.bibtex.com/e/article-entry/) format ready for you to copy paste on the bibliography part of your research paper.

 ```
 THM # search keywords